The best aerial views of Copenhagen are reached by free elevator in the Christiansborg Palace Tower.

 Opening Hours of the Christiansborg Tårnet

-Admission is free to the tower and most of the Christiansborg Palace parliamentary complex.
+Admission is free to the tower and the exterior of the Christiansborg Palace parliamentary complex.
+(The inside public area require a ticket or tours.)

 Free wifi is available at the viewing platform and restaurant allowing visitors to update social media without delay (#taarnet).